osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 Before starting the installation process, consider the following requirements:

-* __Operating system:__ A RHEL 8 or RHEL 9 or compatible operating systems.
+* __Operating system:__ A RHEL 8 or RHEL 9 or [compatible operating system](../../release/supported_platforms.md).
-* __User IDs:__ If they do not exist already, the installation will create the Linux user named `xrootd` for running daemons.
+* __User IDs:__ If it does not exist already, the installation will create the Linux user named `xrootd` for running daemons.
 * __File Systems:__ The cache should have a partition of its own for storing data and metadata.
 * __Host certificate:__ Required for authentication.
 See note below.
 * __Network ports:__ The cache service requires the following ports open:
   * Inbound TCP port 8443 for file access via the HTTP(S) and XRoot protocols.
   * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
-    if enabled, this should be restricted to the LAN.
+    if enabled, access to this port should be restricted to the LAN.
 * __Service requirements:__
     * A cache serving the OSDF federation as a regional cache should have at least:
         * 8 cores